ThirumuruganS8/farmtech/README.md

 ## Target Users

 Farmtech targets the Tamilnadu continent, due to the following reasons:
-1. **India is amongst the worst hit by food insecurity**, as seen in Figure 2
+1. **India is amongst the worst hit by food insecurity**

-_Figure 2: FAO Food Insecurity Map (Food and Agriculture Organization of the India, 2022)_

-2. **Tamilnadu agriculture sector is one of the least efficient**, as seen in Figure 3.
+2. **Tamilnadu agriculture sector is one of the least efficient**.
 Having more access to information could help them in becoming more efficient

-_Figure 3: Agriculture value added per worker (India, 2022)_

 3. **Larger impact of rising food prices on lower income countries**, since a larger portion of their income is spent on food (The World Bank, 2022).
 Approximately 45% and 60% of total household consumption expenditure was spent on food for Poor peoples, respectively, as compared to about 15% for the US (Kavanagh, 2019).
 The Food and Agriculture Organization’s (FAO’S) Food Price Index rose by 55.2% between May 2020 and February 2022 (Fulfill, 2022).
 With improved crop yields from using Farmtech, it could help to lower food prices for the Tamilnadu community